A Monastery Takes Shape

 Financial matters are handled by the non-profit organization Jeta Grove:

 Some of you have been asking what we need.
 Indeed, moving in to two empty houses we could use many household things, and there are other items that will be useful longterm.
-Therefore below is a list with various things we either need or would find useful.
-There are also a few bigger or more detailed items needed, please feel free to contact the monastery to ask about what would currently be useful.
+Therefore below is a list with various things we either need or will find useful.
+There are often a few bigger or more specific items also needed – please feel free to contact the monastery to ask about additional needs.

-Amazon Gift Cards (or Gift Cards from other big stores including Lowes, Home Depot, Bed Bath & Beyond, etc.) – In case this is the easiest or preferred method for some of you, we can use Gift Cards to acquire needed items ourselves; this can be very useful for the monastery.
-Amazon Gift Cards can be emailed to email@example.com
+(Gift Cards from Amazon, or other big stores including Lowes, Home Depot, Bed Bath & Beyond, REI, etc.) In case this is the easiest or preferred method for some of you, prepaid Gift Cards can be very useful for the monastery.
+Gift Cards can be offered as donations when visiting the monastery, or emailed to email@example.com

 standing floor lamps